 - Resisting the urge to do too much during a cold call, and instead focusing on gaining an appointment where you can start the relationship process.

 There are several simple-to-use calling features that add functionality to your existing CRM.
-Freshcaller is a voice-over-internet-protocol (VOIP) service that allows you to immediately add cold calls to your CRM as leads, capture information, and even record the call.
-Freshcaller offers a 14-day free trial that you can use to see if it’s right for you.
+Freshdesk Contact Center is a voice-over-internet-protocol (VOIP) service that allows you to immediately add cold calls to your CRM as leads, capture information, and even record the call.
+Freshdesk Contact Center offers a 21-day free trial that you can use to see if it’s right for you.
 Visit their website to sign up today.

 7. Make Use of Advanced Email Tools

 Many CRMs include advanced email features that allow you to track email engagement, create automated email campaigns, and send templated sales emails.
 From cold emails to lead nurturing drip campaigns, email is one of the most important tools a team member uses.
 Today there are a variety of tools designed to enhance and supercharge your email, all of which can help your sales performance.

 Taking advantage of the email tools available through Gmail plugins, CRMs, and marketing automation can improve your sales performance by saving your team time and increasing the level of engagement between you and your contacts.

 Pipedrive, for example, includes email open and link tracking, which lets you see exactly when a prospect or lead is reading the email you sent and what actions they take next.
 This helps you take action while the prospect is engaged.

 If you’re not already using supercharged email as part of your sales strategy, we suggest evaluating your approach to see where you can take advantage of the powerful email tools we’ve mentioned.
 Many CRMs include features such as email templates to simplify the process of creating emails you send on a regular basis and automated workflows that send emails in response to incoming inquiries, ensuring that leads get followed up while they’re hot.